 * * *

-Yep, learning to read silently is really difficult for the firsties ...
+Yep, learning to read silently can be really difficult for the firsties ...
 But I must say that whenever they're practicing it, they are SOOO CUTE!